dezmoleski/wordle/pangrams/README.md

 Results and code are published under the MIT License, available via the URL above.

-The search program is now running on eleven computers.
+The search program is now on eleven computers, with 24 instances running.
 Current search status is:
 - A, B, E, G, and J are in progress.
 - I and K-Z are complete.
 - C, D, F, H have not been started.

 Counts:
-- 596,724 "base" pangrams (without expanding anagrams) have been found.
+- 607,124 "base" pangrams (without expanding anagrams) have been found.
-- 911,500 total pangrams (with anagrams expanded) have been found.
+- 935,642 total pangrams (with anagrams expanded) have been found.
-- 7,133 of 14,855 valid guesses (48%) appear in the known pangrams.
+- 7,169 of 14,855 valid guesses (48%) appear in the known pangrams.
-- 1,144 of 2,313 known solutions (49%) appear in the known pangrams.
+- 1,147 of 2,313 known solutions (50%) appear in the known pangrams.

 #### Pangrams Comprised of Solutions Only
 See https://rentry.co/wordle-pangrams-solutions-only